 As we have mentioned above, there are various subject areas in GCSE art that you can choose to focus your attention on.
 Below, we have provided some detail on the course content covered by each subtopic to give you a better idea of whether it fits in with your professional interests and life aspirations.

 During your fine art module, you can expect to do drawing, painting, sculpting, printmaking, photography, installation and other lens or light-based media and mixed media art as part of your design portfolio.
 As an aspiring artist who wants to reach the highest benchmark of seeing their work in galleries, then this is the perfect choice for you.

 This area focuses on communication graphics, design for print, advertising and branding, illustration, package design, typography, interactive design, (including web, app, and game), multi-media, motion graphics, and signage and exhibition graphics.
 This choice is therefore very well-suited to those wishing to go onto training and fulfilling a career in advertising after gcse art.

 This subtopic is all about textile art like fashion design and illustration, costume design, constructed textiles, printed and dyed textiles, surface pattern, stitched and/or embellished textiles, soft furnishings and/or textiles for interiors, digital textiles and installed textiles.
 Therefore, anyone who sees themselves in the textiles industry would benefit from having studied this module.

 This particular section offers those wishing to express themselves artistically with the opportunity to do with varying mediums and within different settings.
-For example, this mofule is made up of architectural design, sculpture, ceramics, product design, jewellery and body adornment, interior design, environmental/landscape/garden design, exhibition design, three-dimensional digital design and designs for theatre, and film and television.
+For example, this module is made up of architectural design, sculpture, ceramics, product design, jewellery and body adornment, interior design, environmental/landscape/garden design, exhibition design, three-dimensional digital design and designs for theatre, and film and television.

 Finally, budding photographers will no doubt be drawn to this area of study because it allows them to develop their skills and experiment with portraiture, location photography, studio photography, experimental imagery, installation, documentary photography, photo-journalism, moving image: film, video and animation, and fashion photography.